2016 fall drop-in classes: september 12–december 17

 ballet for modern dancers with gerri houlihan

 This is a ballet technique class with an emphasis on its application for contemporary dancers.
 Fundamental concepts of alignment, clarity, economy of movement, core strength, and range of motion will be integrated with developing a personal sense of expression and musicality within the classical vocabulary.
+Features live music!

-intermediate/advanced modern technique with renay aumiller
+intermediate/advanced modern TECHNIQUE with suzanne beahrs